Manidills/ETH_DASH/README.md

 Follow these steps to install certain packages which is to be installed in this project also make your own API key from covalent to get access for data.

-## Home page data is not complete polygon data, we can take it as approx
+### Home page data is not complete ethereum data, we can take it as approx

-1. Get a free API Key from [covalent](https://www.covalenthq.com/) and [NFT Port](https://www.nftport.xyz/)
+1. Get a free API Key from [covalent](https://www.covalenthq.com/)
 2. Clone the repo
 3. streamlit run main.py